EileenWang1996/COMP3308-Assignments/README.md

 The code in ThreeDigits.py solves the puzzle using 6 search strategies: breadth first search, depth first search, Greedy search, A* search, hill climbing and iterative deepening depth first search.

 ## Assignment 2:
 This task involves implementing K-nearest neighbour and Naive Bayes algorithms to evaluate the Pima Indians Diabetes dataset.
+Code is stored in MyClassifier.py.